 Note that there is a historic Thermopylae spring denoted on Google, but we found that area to be quite derelict with an immigrant camp on site.
 We would, therefore, recommend finding a stream further down as we did.

 However, we arrived after the last entry time of 2.30 pm (winter opening times), to visit the ruins.
 On the opposite side of the road, with free entry, we found the Sanctuary of Athena, so we spent some time soaking up the ancient Greek ambience and admiring the Delphi scenery.

 ♥ Overnight Campervan Stop: We overnighted on the side of the road, parked up beside the Delphi ruins.

 Delphi, once considered to be the centre of the world, is home to the 4th century Temple of Apollo and many other archeological remains.
 In 1987, the area was listed as a UNESCO Heritage Listed site.

 The Temple of Apollo was said to house the ‘oracle’ and for centuries, many came to Delphi to consult the Oracle and to ask for advice.

 Today, you can wander the home of the Gods and indulge yourself with the depth of historical stories and mythology rooted amongst the ruins that stand as a testament to those ancient civilisations.

 Leaving Delphi, we headed south to Galaxidi, a historic seafaring town with a picture-postcard harbour, cobbled streets and a surprisingly uncommercialised promenade.
 A beautiful and relaxing stop that is definitely worth adding to your campervan trip through Greece itinerary.

-Apart from about 15 cats – oh, and the 50 goats that wandered by later, we were the only ones on this secluded bay.
+Apart from about 15 cats, oh, and the 50 goats that wandered by later, we were the only ones in this secluded bay.

 ♥ Overnight Campervan Stop: Wild camping Agios Vasilieos Bay, near Galaxidi (see map)